IntersectMBO/plutus/doc/tutorials/plutus-playground.rst

 This means that wallet 2 is the recipient of the payment (the payer is wallet 3).
 Change the amount to 5 lovelace.

-Now we need to make sure our simulation runs long enough for the payment to appear on the blockchain.
+Now you need to make sure our simulation runs long enough for the payment to appear on the blockchain.
 The simulation ends after the last action in the action sequence.
 To make it run a little longer, click the "Add Wait Action" button.
 Another "Wait" action is added to the end of the list.